karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 ### What is Travis CI?
 Why use it for CI/CD?
-Travis CI is a continuous integration platform that allows automatically building, testing and deploying whenever code changes are committed to an application.
+Travis CI is a continuous integration platform that allows automatically building, testing and deploying, whenever code changes are committed to an application.
 It is also used to manage automatic deployment and notifications.
 Open source projects on Travis are free!

 ### Why use Fly?
 Fly is a docker based platform as a service (Paas) that allows you deploy applications that need to run globally.
 Fly delivers your application with low latency to users wherever they are in the world.
 Fly, being location-smart, enables you to scale your application at the location where your users are busiest.
 You can deploy most applications with multiple platforms/languages to Fly.
-All you need to do is to build your application, package it as a Docker image and deploy to Fly.
+All you need to do is build your application, package it as a Docker image and deploy to Fly.

 ## Installation